Zenbu Haru (spring) Tour 2018

 The morning’s exercise promises to help us work up an appetite for leisurely lunching on some of Kyoto’s most creative Kaiseki fare – bring a sense of curiosity and an open mind for this stunning only in Kyoto experience.

-Late afternoon will be yours for soaking in your deep bath, or getting through a few more pages of that book you haven’t had time for before a light dinner – perhaps a nourishing bowl of soba noodles and spring vegetables.
+Late afternoon will be yours for soaking in your deep bath, or getting through a few more pages of that book you haven’t had time for before a light dinner.

 Today we will celebrate spring with a visit to the home of our charming friend Mayumi san – a truly traditional cook with a wealth of information on Japanese cuisine and culture.